shadow-robot/modular_benchmarking_documentation/docs/user_guide/4_task_constructor.md

 ## Creating its own state machine templates
 Our task constructor relies on *template* files that define the backbone of a state machine.
 We provide template files for creating a basic [state machine](???), and a [concurrent state machine](???).
 We also provide a template for a state machine [compatible with the framework](???).
 The major difference is that we define and initialize the userdata (set of variables that can be modified within states and that can be communicated) allowing to take the most of the different functionalities that the framework offers. <br/>
 If you need to modify the initialization, you can either create modify our file, but we **strongly** advise you to just create another one.
+It can also be useful to create a template if you use often a specific state machine that you don't change much.
 Here is the guide to create you own template file.

 ### Understanding the Jinja2 part
-Our task constructor is making the most of [Jinja2](???), a powerful templating tool.
+Our task constructor is making the most of [Jinja2](https://jinja.palletsprojects.com/en/2.10.x/), a powerful templating tool.
 We are going to describe the most important parts of the template file.

 #### Importing packages
 The top part of your file should include the following lines